coinworld/my-twitch-chat-helper/README.md

 for **osu! api**: https://osu.ppy.sh/p/api/

-Every `<yn>` entries are either `yes` or anything else and not having them set just enables them (Basically `oauth`, `twichname`, `defch` is the only necessary. osu! api key is not needed if you are not using features like match commands).
+Every `<yn>` entries are either `yes` or anything else and not having them set just enables them (Basically `oauth`, `twichname`, `defch` is the only necessary. osu! api key is not needed if you are not using features like match tracking).
 This bot doesn't distinguish big or small letters for keys so you can use `ChatPrefix` or so on to improve readability.

 `chatprefix` and `cmdcooldown` has their default value ("" (no prefix) and 3000 respectively).